AdobeXD/plugin-samples/reference/structure/handlers.md

 ## Wiring your code to the manifest

-Your `main.js` file returns a map linking each `commandId` from the manifest to a _handler function_ in your code:
+Your `main.js` file exports a map linking each `commandId` from the manifest to a _handler function_ in your code:

 ```js
 function sayHello(selection, documentRoot) {